 Hike to Grassi Lakes

-With water clear and mesmerizingly blue, Grassi Lakes is remarkable and easy to reach on a short hike.
+With clear water and mesmerizingly blue water, Grassi Lakes is remarkable and easy to reach on a short hike.
 Though there are other trails in the area, these are clearly marked, and great for all ages making them one of the best things to do in Canmore.

 About five kilometers south of town, the lakes are easy to get to, and you may want to consider packing a few some food for a picnic, as it’s one of the most picturesque places around Canmore.
-Stunning views of a nearby waterfall and the town of Canmore below present plenty of photo opportunities, so grab your favorite travel camera.
+Stunning views of a nearby waterfall and the town of Canmore below present plenty of photo opportunities.

 Explore Downtown Canmore

-If you want to spend a quiet morning or afternoon strolling through nature, head to the boardwalk.
+If you want to spend a quiet morning or afternoon strolling through nature, head to the Policeman’s Creek Boardwalk.
 The elevated walkway presents year-round opportunities without a need for waders, boots, or snowshoes.
 It’s accessible from downtown, and the trailhead is near the intersection of Main Street and Spring Creek Drive.

-The four-kilometer Canmore trail is well marked, easy to follow, and will bring you right back to your starting point, so you won’t have to drop bread crumbs or call for an embarrassing helicopter rescue.
+The four-kilometer Canmore trail is well marked, easy to follow, and will bring you right back to your starting point, so you won’t have to drop bread crumbs or call for a helicopter rescue.

-The Rundle Forebay Reservoir, or “Canmore Res,” is a local place to head in the evening and take a swim, paddleboard, or kayak and watch the sun go down.
-It’s a quiet place to relax in nature and is perfect for a picnic dinner (just make sure to clean up after yourself!
-We don’t like picking up others’ trash in this pristine environment.
+The Rundle Forebay Reservoir, or “Canmore Res,” is a local place to head in the evening and take a swim, paddleboard, or kayak and watch the sun go down over Ha Ling Peak and the Little Sister.
+It’s a quiet place to relax in nature and is perfect for a picnic dinner.
+Please make sure to clean up after yourself, every time I visit, there is trash left about carelessly.

 If you happen to have extra time in this area, then you are doing Banff the right way.
-Find more information on extra things to do below.
+We recommend you venture to neighboring Kananaskis Country or Yoho National Park and explore what these other parks have to offer.

 - Hike in Kananaskis Country